 Rodd believes installers and engineers should work more closely together to understand each other's techniques and considerations.

-Rodd has been involved in the solar industry for eight years.
+Rodd has been involved in the solar industry for nine years.